lifeiscontent/test-github/Course-00-Orientation-Documents/Section-04-Contact-Information/README.md

 For questions regarding billing and invoicing or payment, contact billing@bovacademy.com.

-#### Other Questions or if You Don't Know Where to Ask a Particular Questions
+#### Other Questions or if You Don't Know Where to Ask a Particular Question

-If you are lost on anything, contact our student ambassador Nathan J Plummer at nathanp@bovacademy.com, or email issues@bovacademy.com.
+If you are lost on anything, contact our student ambassador Nathan J Plummer at nathanp@bovacademy.com, or email issues@bovacademy.com if the matter is urgent.

 If Nathan is unable to answer your question directly he will forward your message to the correct department.